SpiddyBoy/ignition-iiot-architecture-template/README.md

 Understand the process of creating docker containers using the [docker-image](https://github.com/design-group/ignition-docker).

-This project assumes you have a local Traefik reverse proxy running, if not, you can set one up using this repository [traefik-proxy](https://github.com/design-group/traefik-proxy)
+This project is compatible *with* and *without* Traefik.
+You can set up the Traefik Proxy using [this repository.](https://github.com/design-group/traefik-proxy)

 ___